PhilWa/precision-LLMs-for-bio-research/README.md

 ### Upcoming Features:

+- **References Tabular Data**
+ Explore research results presented in a tabular format and engage in a discussion with science.pal to gain insights on the next steps, types of analysis, and key findings to extract valuable knowledge and understanding from the data.

 - **Wider Knowledge Graph Integration.**
  Dynamically connect Metabolites, Pathways, and Proteins for a variety of model organisms and provide larger context support.